monodot/xpaas-demos/spring-camel-amq/README.md

     oc create  -f https://raw.githubusercontent.com/jboss-fuse/application-templates/master/fis-image-streams.json -n openshift

-The application can be run directly by first editing the template file and populating S2I build parameters, including the required parameter GIT_REPO and then executing the command:

-    oc new-app -f quickstart-template.json

-Alternatively the template file can be used to create an OpenShift application template by executing the command:
+Use the template file to create an OpenShift application template, by executing the command:

     oc create -f quickstart-template.json

-### More details

-You can find more details about running this [quickstart](http://fabric8.io/guide/quickstarts/running.html) on the website.
-This also includes instructions how to change the Docker image user and registry.
+The template expects to find a secret named `my-secret`, which is where the truststore should be located to enable your client to accept the broker's SSL certificate.
+To create the secret (where `client.ts` is the filename of your truststore):

+    oc secrets new my-secret <client.ts>

+Then create the new app from the console, optionally setting:

+- `MAVEN_MIRROR_URL` - You can use this parameter in the template to set a Maven mirror URL where Maven should look for artifacts.
+- `JAVA_OPTIONS` - if connecting to a broker over SSL, you will need to set the path to your truststore (mounted in the secret) - e.g. `-Djavax.net.ssl.trustStore=/etc/secret-volume/client.ts -Djavax.net.ssl.trustStorePassword=changeit`
+- `ACTIVEMQ_BROKER_URL` - Set this to the connection URL for your broker, e.g. `failover://ssl://yourbroker-amq-tcp-ssl.yourproject.svc.cluster.local:61617`
+- `ACTIVEMQ_BROKER_USERNAME` and `ACTIVEMQ_BROKER_PASSWORD` - set these for broker authentication.